sectorsedgecommunity/mapping-docs/docs/index.md

 title: "Getting Started"
 ---

-# GETTING STARTED
+# Getting Started

-## REQUIREMENTS
+## Requirements

-The first step is to download the voxel editor [Magicavoxel](https://ephtracy.github.io/).
+The first step is to download the voxel editor [MagicaVoxel](https://ephtracy.github.io/).
 That's it!

 ## Preparing maps